CS203UCR/2025fa-cs203-llm-parallelism-starter/README.md

 # Introduction to the Development Environment

-This lab is in a Jupyter notebook (`assignment-lab.ipynb`).
+This programming assignment/lab is in a Jupyter notebook (`assignment.ipynb`).
 To run it'll you'll need to check out the lab.

 This document describe how to do those two things.
 Then, you'll be able to